geoapi-pt/main/README.md

 You can use freely the public API at `https://geoapi.pt` (without www).

-It uses nodeJS ([much faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python.html) than Python) to create a HTTP server allowing several GET requests.
+It uses NodeJS ([much faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python.html) than Python) to create a HTTP server allowing several GET requests.
 It also [pre-processes all the raw data](/prepareServer.js) for fast real-time delivery.

 ## JSON or HTML